 “This is a fun experience for all ages.
 The three screens give a realistic view as boats and the shoreline pass down the left and right screens.
 It is not a game, but for serious learners, a wonderful stress-free way to try some maneuvers that won’t scar up the family boat,” said Past Commander “JB” Bagby, public relations officer.

 The training unit is funded by a grant from the U.S. Coast Guard.
 Supporting partners include Brunswick Marine Corporation, BoatUS Foundation, Mercury Marine, Boston Whaler and the National Safe Boating Council.

 Fort Macon Sail and Power Squadron is pleased to make the training unit available to the public as a start to National Safe Boating Week sponsored by the NSBC.

 To learn the skills necessary to actually get out on the water, the United States Power Squadrons offers boating skills courses and short seminars on a variety of topics.
 These are taught locally by certified instructors from the Fort Macon Sail and Power Squadron.
 To locate these and other courses being taught near you, visit www.usps.org and select “Boating Courses and Seminars,” then “Find a Boating Course Near You.”
 Select “Boating Courses” and enter your ZIP code.
 You can register there for the ABC course on May 9.
 You can also contact Educational Officer Ken Link at 252.726.0630, or by email at firstname.lastname@example.org.

-The 43rd Annual Wooden Boat Show has received top honors from the Southeast Tourism Society as a “Top 20 Event for the Southeast” for May 2017.
-This is the third year in a row the museum has received the prestigious honor.
+The 44th Annual Wooden Boat Show has received top honors from the Southeast Tourism Society as a “Top 20 Event for the Southeast” for May 2018.
+This is the fourth year in a row the museum has received the prestigious honor.